 Rochelle is a distinguished twenty-seven-year veteran of the Philadelphia Police Department, a caring mother, and a lifelong Philadelphian.
 Rochelle was one of seven siblings - born and raised in North Philadelphia.

-During those 27 years as public servant in the Philadelphia Police Department her responsibilities were covered in the following fields: patrol, special victims’ unit (approx. 14yrs.), H.I.D.T.A., which stands for a high intense drug traffic area - a task force that included the Federal Bureau of Investigation and the Drug Enforcement Administration.
+During those 27 years as a public servant in the Philadelphia Police Department, her responsibilities were covered in the following fields: patrol, special victims’ unit (approx. 14yrs.), H.I.D.T.A., which stands for a high-intensity drug traffic area - a task force that included the Federal Bureau of Investigation and the Drug Enforcement Administration.

 In Colwyn borough, Rochelle was the first female hired to serve as the Director of Public Safety where she managed the police department and the volunteer fire department.
 She also developed the community outreach program for the Colwyn Police department.

-For over a decade, she currently serves as the Secretary of the Philadelphia NAACP and as the President of the Guardian Civic League - a law enforcement community oversight organization comprising of over 2,500 active and retired Philadelphia police officers.
+For over a decade, she served as the Secretary of the Philadelphia NAACP and as the former President of the Guardian Civic League - a law enforcement community oversight organization comprising over 2,500 active and retired Philadelphia police officers.

 Rochelle believes that elected officials are responsible to each and every citizen and she is deliberate in making sure that everyone has a voice at the table.
 That's why her campaign is bringing together people from all walks of life across the city - people who believe that we can build a better, more just Philadelphia.